dddrrreee/cs140e-win19/homeworks/1-bootloader/README.md

  	2. `nbytes` : the size of the file

-	3. `checksum` : a 32-bit crc of of the nbytes and code
+	3. `checksum` : a 32-bit crc of the code.
+(The CRC32
+	implementation is in `shared-code/simple-boot.h`.)

 	4. wait to receive the echoed SOH, a crc32 checksum of the nbytes, and the checksum back.
 If you don't get it, exit with an error.